-Take a moment to look over the fence and see what signs you can see of local plants, birds, insects and mammals taking advantage of the water here.
+Take a moment to look over the fence and see what signs you can see of local plants, birds (like the treecreeper, above), insects and mammals taking advantage of the water here.
 This can be a good spot for dragon and damselflies in summer.